tburtchell/ziti-doc/docfx_project/ziti/overview.md

 to interact.
 In order to use a service the identity must be granted access to the service.
-Also, since all access to a service goes through one more edge routers, both the service and the identity must be granted to access to the same edge router or edge routers.
+Also, since all access to a service goes through one more edge routers, both the service and the identity must be granted access to the same edge router or edge routers.

 #### ROLE ATTRIBUTES
 Entities such as identities, services and edge routers can be added to